willemdj/erlsom/README.md

    translated to a list (listOfItem).
 -  every record has ‘anyAttribs’ as its first element.
-If the Schema allows ‘anyAttributes’, and if these are present in the XML document, then the values will be found here (as a list of attribute-value pairs)
+If the Schema allows ‘anyAttributes’, and if these are present in the XML document, then the values will be found here (as a list of attribute-value pairs).
+Note that this can be avoided by passing the option {include_any_attribs, false} erlsom:compile_xsd_file: in that case the ‘anyAttribs’ element will not be there.

 It should be noted that there is quite a bit of information in po.xsd that is not used by erlsom: